USE OF YOUR INFORMATION

 - to withdraw your consent to processing your personal data;

 - to restrict processing of your personal data;

 - to request access to your personal data and information about how we process it;

 - to specify which credit reference agencies we have shared your personal data with;

-- from 25 May 2018 only, to move, copy or transfer your personal data (“data portability”); and
+- to move, copy or transfer your personal data (“data portability”); and

 - rights relating to automated decision making.

 If you are unhappy about how your personal data has been used you can contact us using the details above.
 You also have a right to complain to the Information Commissioner's Office (https://ico.org.uk), which regulates the processing of personal data.

 - would like more information about how we process personal data;